I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 “The only game I’ve won at so far is staying alive.”
 I took a sip of the rotgut whiskey.
 It was awful.
 I fought to keep my face from pinching up at the taste.
 “But eventually, the house always wins.”

 “Please do.”
 We both topped off our glasses.

 Loud, raucous laughter drifted over from the miners.
 One of them leaned back against the bar and stared in our direction.
-He was a big man with chubby red cheeks and crossed arms over a belly hanging over his belt.
+A big man with chubby red cheeks, he crossed his arms over a belly hanging over his belt.
 He looked like the sort of bully who’d always been big and became accustomed to getting their way out of fear and intimidation based on size alone.

 I immediately disliked him.

-My drinking companion watched them before meeting my eyes.
+My drinking companion watched them before meeting my eyes with his.
 “I think they’re making fun of you.”